-Preflight check is not intended to be a detailed mechanical inspection but a guide to check condition of helicopter.
-This check may be made as comprehensive as conditions warrant at the discretion of pilot.
+A preflight check is not intended to be a detailed mechanical inspection, but simply a guide to help pilot check condition of helicopter.
+It may be as comprehensive as conditions warrant at discretion of pilot.

-All areas checked shall include a visual check for evidence of corrosion, particularly when helicopter is flown near or over salt water or in areas of high industrial emissions.
+All areas checked shall include a visual check for evidence of corrosion, particularly when helicopter is flown near salt water or in areas of high industrial emissions.